alisa0705/Youtube-Recommendation/README.md

 `retrieve_shows(genres: list[str], num_show: int) -> None`

-Enter the desired genres and number of shows.
+Enter the desired genres in a list of strings format and number of shows.
 The output is a csv file with show Title, Genre and URL.

 `recommend.py`: